secondlevel/Back-propagation/README.md

 ## Data description

+In this project, the training data and testing data can be generate by **generate_data.py** file.

+This file contains two function.

+- generator_linear function
+  - input: coordinate data number
+  - output: data coordinate, data label(blue point and red point)

+- generator_XOR_easy function
+  - input: coordinate data number
+  - output: data coordinate, data label(blue point and red point)

 ## Training and Testing the Linear classifier Result.

+You can use the following instruction to training and testing the linear classifier.

 ```python=
 $ python linear_training_testing.py
 ```

 You will get the following linear classifier result.

 ```bash=
 Epoch: 005910  Loss: 0.014239  Accuracy: 0.999000